bigwoke/tsbot/README.md

 - seen - Shows the last time any users with the specified username were online
 - turbopoke - Pokes the target user up to 60 times twice per second
 - welcome - Manually invokes the welcome message function
+- whois - Returns basic information about any client based on unique ID

 Along with some useful maintenence-based 'root' commands: